koji-project/koji/docs/source/using_the_koji_build_system.rst

 ``fedpkg chain-build libwidget libaselib : libgizmo :``

-will cause libwidget and libaselib to be built in parallel, followed by libgizmo and then the currect directory package.
+will cause libwidget and libaselib to be built in parallel, followed by libgizmo and then the correct directory package.
 If no groups are defined, packages will be built sequentially.

 If a build fail, following builds are cancelled but the builds that